Five-year plans of the Soviet Union: First plan, 1928–1932

 The first five-year plan was not just about economics.
 This plan was a revolution that intended to transform all aspects of society.
 The way of life for the majority of the people changed drastically during this revolutionary time.
 The plan was also referred to as the "Great Turn".
 Individual peasant farming gave way to a more efficient system of collective farming.
 Peasant property and entire villages were incorporated into the state economy which had its own market forces.

 There was, however, strong resistance to this at first.
-The peasants led an all-out attack to protect individual farming; however, Stalin rightly did not see the peasants as a threat.
+The peasants led an all-out attack to protect individual farming; however, Stalin did not see the peasants as a threat.
 Despite being the largest segment of the population they had no real strength and thus could pose no serious threat to the state.
-By the time this was done, the collectivization plan resembled a very bloody military campaign against the peasant's traditional lifestyle.
+By the time this was done, the collectivization plan resembled a very bloody military campaign against the peasants' traditional lifestyle.
 This social transformation along with the incredible economic boom occurred at the same time that the entire Soviet system developed its definitive form in the decade of 1930.

 Many scholars believe that a few other important factors, such as foreign policy and internal security, went into the execution of the five-year plan.
 While ideology and economics were a major part, preparation for the upcoming war also affected all of the major parts of the five-year plan.
 The war effort really picked up in 1933 when Hitler came to power in Germany.
 The stress this caused on internal security and control in the five-year plan is difficult to document.